hik8hik/190815160002010211051404/README.md

 >
 > Hope it ran for you successfuly.

+### On success run

+The terminal should resemble this image.

 [![Success Run](/readme/assets/images/general/run_success.png "Run Success, Vs Code by Hik Hik")](https://hik8hik.github.io)

 You can find a video tutorial [here](https://youtube.com), or a video explanation on how to get the cloned repo running [here](https://youtube.com).